PaulHalloran/CMIP6_DHWs/README.md

 # Updates 1st June

-- MRI-ESM2-0 available for ssp119
+- MRI-ESM2-0 available now for ssp119
-- CNRM-ESM2-1 should be availabel soon for all scenarios
+- CNRM-ESM2-1 is now availabel for all scenarios
 - Starting processing IPSL on global grid to avoid issues with extracting region given grid issues